moizca/Reinforcement-Learning-Algorithms-Empirical-Analysis/README.md

-# Reinforcement Learning Algorithms' Empirical Analysis
+# Reinforcement Learning Algorithms' Empirical Analysis (using descriptive statistics)

 Research on the comparative analysis of reinforcement learning algorithms including SARSA, Q-learning and Proximal Policy Optimization in addition to benchamrks which includes dynamic programming, value iteration and nested-benders' decoposition using a disaser response resource allocation environment model.